skw32/DefectCorrectionsNotebook/README.md

 - Add option for FNV alignment step with planar av or atom centres
 - Add option for LZ Ecor
-- Add final pa step with option to use planar av or atom centres
 - Add tests for LZ Ecor, pa steps and new functions
 - Finish writing paper.md (with sample outputs)
 - Compare workflow results to Tong's defects processed by hand